MinaPhan2815/cipher-icon/README.md

 # Text to Icon Converter

-This project is a simple web application that converts text input into corresponding emoji icons.
-It allows users to encode text into emoji icons and decode emoji icons back into text.
+This project is a simple web application that converts text input into corresponding icons.
+It allows users to encode text into icons and decode icons back into text.
 Additionally, it provides a history feature to keep track of recent conversions.

 ## Author
 This project is developed by [MinhNhatPhan](minhnhatphan2815@gmail.com).

 ## Features

-- **Encode Text to Icons**: Users can input text, and the application will convert each character into a corresponding emoji icon.
+- **Encode Text to Icons**: Users can input text, and the application will convert each character into a corresponding icon.
-- **Decode Icons to Text**: Users can input emoji icons, and the application will convert them back into text.
+- **Decode Icons to Text**: Users can input icons, and the application will convert them back into text.
 - **User Authentication**: Allows users to sign up, sign in, sign out, and reset their passwords using Firebase Authentication.
 - **History**: The application keeps track of recent conversions, allowing users to easily access and reuse previous inputs and outputs.
+It stores data in the Firebase Realtime Database if the user is logged in; otherwise, it utilizes local storage.
 - **Dark Mode Toggle**: Users can switch between light and dark themes for better readability.
 - **Responsive Design**: Ensures the application is usable on various devices and screen sizes.